open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 8 - Create Issues and Pull Requests

-Create three more issues, add comments to three other issues, and resolve three issues by making the necessary changes in your repo with three separate pull requests.
-You should resolve three issues created by yourself, and make sure you mention in the issue you are working on, that you are in fact working on it. **Besides, you should make sure someone from the OLE team confirms to make the change that your issue has brought up before you start working on the issue.** You will follow the same steps as in [GitHub Issues](vi-github-issues.md), continuing to improve this Markdown Wiki so that it is educational, yet easy to understand for future interns.
+In this step, your goal is to create, comment on, and resolve GitHub issues to improve our Markdown Wiki.
+Here's what you'll need to do:

+1. **Create Issues**: Create 3 new issues in our GitHub repository regarding Software Engineering Intern First Steps.
+Each issue should be clear and focus on a specific problem or improvement. **Ensure that at least one issue addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation.**

+2. **Comment on Issues**: Provide helpful comments on at least 3 existing issues that you did not create.
+This could be to provide feedback, suggest solutions, ask questions, or clarify the issue.

+3. **Resolve Issues with Pull Requests**: Resolve the 3 issues by making the necessary changes in separate branches derived from `master` in your repository, and submit a distinct pull request for each one.

+Follow the **same process** as described in the [GitHub Issues Tutorial step](vi-github-issues.md), working to improve our documentation for future interns.
+To get your pull requests merged, they must be approved by at least two other OLE team members/interns.
+After creating a pull request, announce it on the Discord chat to request reviews.
+You may need to make additional corrections based on feedback.

+Remember, even small issues are worth addressing.
+Keep your issues focused and concise.
+If your pull requests need additional approvals, continue to work on other tasks while you wait.

 Just as your learning with this Wiki was made possible by the efforts of previous interns, now we turn to you to continue that tradition and help future interns take their First Steps.
-Through this step, you should try to further improve our Markdown Wiki, with better explanations, formatting fixes, and more!
-You must have made your pull requests and have them each approved by at least two other OLE team members/interns in order for it to be merged to the upstream repository.
-Just as before, announce your Pull Request on the Discord server so other members can review it.
-You may need to make some additional corrections.
-Learn by teaching - or editing our teaching tool, in this case!

-**NOTE**: When you are fixing an issue, mention the issue number you are fixing in the title of your pull request and make a new branch for every new issue from the master branch.
+Help us make this documentation clear and useful for those who follow.

+**NOTE**: While adding details can be helpful, it's important to remember that less is often more.
+Over time, this First Steps guide has become bloated with too much information, making it harder to follow.
+As you work on improving this guide, focus on simplifying the instructions and removing any unnecessary content.
+The goal is to create a clear and concise guide that future virtual interns can easily understand and use.

-- Once you complete Step 8, you should have:
+Once you complete Step 8 you will have:

 - 5 merged pull requests (one at step 3, one at step 6 and three at step 8)
-  - 4 comments made on *issues you didn't create* (one at step 6 and three at step 8)
+- 4 comments made on issues you didn't create (one at step 6 and three at step 8)
 - 4 issues created (one at step 6 and three at step 8)

 **NOTE**: You can track your progress with the number of pull requests and issues [here](../track-first-steps-progress.md).